zhangyunan8/YuZhang-engineering-codetest-java-external/README.md

 notifications.
 You DO NOT need to write code that will actually send an email - just show how the class will fit into the application and provide similar functionality.

+3. Document the next steps.
+You are not expected to commit enough time to 'finish' this project, just the tasks specified above.
+However, consider what you would do next as if you were planning your next week's work.
+Bullet points are fine, enough so we can understand the intent and discuss in the interview.

-3. Explain your decisions.
+4. Explain your decisions.
 This could be through your git activity for the work you change, and a separate document for other thoughts.
 We're as interested in what you'd like to do as what you've done.
+If you've also got some feedback on this exercise, we'd be interested to receive it.

 ## Approach
 1. Included in the attached zip archive are classes and a `pom.xml` file to enable you